 West Virginia law requires employers to withhold state income taxes from the wages of residents and certain nonresidents.
-Employers may calculate the amount that must be withheld from employees' paychecks using either the wage-bracket tables or the percentage method issued by the Department of Tax and Revenue.
-Nonresidents who live in Kentucky, Maryland, Ohio, Pennsylvania, and Virginia are not subject to West Virginia withholding if they file Form I.T.-104, Certificate of Nonresidence, with their employer.
+Employers may calculate the amount that must be withheld from employees' paychecks using either the wage-bracket tables or the percentage method issued by the State Tax Department.
+Nonresidents who live in Kentucky, Maryland, Ohio, Pennsylvania, and Virginia are not subject to West Virginia withholding if they file Form IT-104, Certificate of Nonresidence, with their employer.

 Exclusions.
 Payments for some services, including the following, are exempt from withholding: